Clustering Markov Decision Processes For Continual Transfer: Finding the Optimal Clustering

 \subsection{Sampling Using Metropolis-Hastings Chains}

 {\mathcal{X}} {\mathbf{X}}

-In this subsection, we use upper-case Roman letters for random variables and lower-case letters to refer to their realized values.
-In the following, we use the theory of Markov chains as found in (for instance) \cite{levin_peres_wilmer:2009}.
+In this subsection we describe a standard method to approximately sample from a distribution $\Pi$ over a large finite space $\msttspc$.
+In the next section we will use this method to sample from $\bar{\Pi}$ and complete our global optimization method.
+We use upper-case Roman letters for random variables and lower-case letters to refer to their realized values.
+In the following, we use the theory of Markov chains as found in (for instance) \citep{levin_peres_wilmer:2009}.
 A {\em Markov chain} over a (finite) state-space $\msttspc$ is stochastic process $X_n$ taking values in $\msttspc$ such that $Pr(X_n=x| x_0,x_1,x_2,\cdots,x_{n-1})$ $=P_n(x|x_{n-1})$.
 The distribution $P_n(\cdot|\cdot)$ is called the {\em transition kernel} for the chain, and can be represented by a $|\msttspc|\times |\msttspc|$ matrix, also denoted by $P_n$, such that the entry $(x,y)$ is $P_n(y|x)$ (here we have identified each element of $\msttspc$ with an integer in $\{1,2,\cdots,|\msttspc|\}$ in some order).
 A Markov chain is said to be time-homogeneous if $P_n(x'| x) = P(x'|x)$, i.e. $P_n$ is independent of time $n$.
 We will only consider time-homogeneous chains.
 A distribution $\Pi$ over $\msttspc$ is said to be {\em stationary} for the chain with kernel $P$ if it satisfies:

+That is if $P$ is stationary for $\Pi$, then, if we draw $x$ according to $\Pi(x)$, then choose $x'$ according to $P(x'|x)$, then the distribution over $x'$ will also be $\Pi(x')$.

-Let $P_x(X_n = x')$ be the probability that $X_n = x'$ given that $X_0 = x$, that is
+Let $P^n(x'|x)$ be the probability that $X_n = x'$ given that $X_0 = x$, that is

-Then the chain $X_n$ (equivalently, the kernel $P(\cdot|\cdot)$) is said to be {\em irreducible} if for each $x,x' \in \msttspc$, $\exists n$ with $P_x(X_n = x') > 0$.
-It is called {\em a-periodic} if the set $\{n: P_x(X_n=x)>0\}$ has greatest common divisor of $1$ -- that is there is no period to the set of time steps at which the chain returns to some state $x$, starting from $x$ itself. \begin{theorem} The following are true for any a-periodic and irreducible Markov chain with kernel $P$: \begin{enumerate} \item $P$ has a stationary distribution $\Pi$ and for any $y \in \msttspc$,
+Then the chain $X_n$ (equivalently, the kernel $P(\cdot|\cdot)$) is said to be {\em irreducible} if for each $x,x' \in \msttspc$, $\exists n$ with $P^n(x'|x) > 0$.
+It is called {\em aperiodic} if the set $\{n: P^n(x|x)>0\}$ has greatest common divisor $1$ -- that is there is no period to the set of time steps at which the chain returns to some state $x$, starting from $x$ itself. \begin{theorem} The following are true for any aperiodic and irreducible Markov chain with kernel $P$: \begin{enumerate} \item $P$ has a stationary distribution $\Pi$ and for any $y \in \msttspc$,